Shrinivas-03/Ai-News-Hub/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under APACHE 2.0.
 See the `LICENSE` file for details.

 ---